muratk5n/thirdwave/en/README.md

 ---

-Zelensky might have been had by that drone help by Anatolians, which itself might have been spurred by Brits.
+Zelensky might have been had by that drone help by Anatolian gov, which itself might have been spurred by Brits.
 They weren't helping you out of the goodness of their hearts..
 If shit hit the fan over there that would be good for them bcz that would mean less pressure on Idlib (which Russia/Assad want to take back).
 Then there is the energy ploy..
 Your war was someone else's gain.

 ---